ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-attestation-terminology-latest.md

 In contrast, a docker [ref docker, find a more general term here] context is not a distinguishable slice of a computing system and therefore is not an independent computing context.

 Examples include: a smart phone, a nested virtual machine, a virtualized firewall function running distributed on a cluster of physical and virtual nodes, or a trust-zone.

+# Computing Context Identity

+The identity of a computing context provides a basis for data origin authentication.
+Confidence in the identity assurance level [NIST SP-800-63-3] or the assurance levels for identity authentication
+{{RFC4949}} impacts the confidence in the evidence an attestee provides.

+If a secret key is used to sign a public key

 # Attestation Workflow